Top Family Experiences at Uluru

 The Family Fun Has Just Begun at Ayers Rock Resort

-Also, you’ll find special children’s menus and prices at all restaurants and cafes throughout the Resort, and plenty of pools for everyone to cool off in (don’t forget your swimmers!).
-Not to mention a playground, a giant chess set, two tennis courts, and a complete schedule of free Indigenous activities will keep the whole family busy.
+As mentioned earlier, there’s family fun for everyone here at Ayers Rock Resort.
+And while these suggestions are a good starting point, there are plenty of tours and experiences for the entire family to enjoy.
+Also, you’ll find special children’s menus and prices at the restaurants and cafes throughout the Resort, and plenty of pools for everyone to cool off in (don’t forget your swimmers!).
+Not to mention a complete schedule of free guest experiences that will keep the whole family busy.

 Diners at white-linen tables dining outdoors near Ayers rock